-Different participants within the same household may make different choices as to number of visits

-- Unless a blood draw is scheduled, home visits will be non-contact (participant self-swab of nose and throat, questionnaire; study worker stays 2m away from household at all times).
-Contact home visit will include participant self-swab of nose and throat, questionnaire and blood draw.
-If anyone in the household is symptomatic, self-isolating or shielding, then the visit will be non-contact even if blood draw was scheduled. - Blood draw in those aged 16 years and older.
-Those aged 2-11 years will only have a nose and throat swab taken by their parent/carer who will answer the questionnaire for them; those 12-15 years will self-swab and be administered the short questionnaire, but are not eligible for the blood draw. - ‡ All participants from households where any individual tests positive for virus (new infection) on a nose and throat swab will also be approached for optional consent for a blood draw as soon as possible and then at further monthly visits to the end of their original follow-up.
+- \ Different participants within the same household may make different choices as to number of visits - \\ Unless a venous blood draw is scheduled, home visits will be non-contact (participant self-swab of nose and throat, questionnaire; study worker stays 2m away from household at all times; capillary blood draw if participant has been randomly selected for blood draw and consented).
+Contact home visit will include participant self-swab of nose and throat, questionnaire and venous blood draw.
+If anyone in the household is symptomatic, self-isolating or shielding, then the visit will be non-contact even if venous blood draw was scheduled. - † Blood draw in those aged 16 years and older.
+Those aged 2-11 years will only have a nose and throat swab taken by their parent/carer who will answer the questionnaire for them; those 12-15 years will self-swab and be administered the short questionnaire, but are not eligible for the blood draw. - ‡ All participants from households where any individual tests positive for virus (new infection) on a nose and throat swab will also be approached for consent for a blood draw as soon as possible and then at further monthly visits to the end of their original follow-up. - ¥ Those originally consenting to blood draws, and a random sample of those not originally approached for blood draws, will be asked for consent to provide blood samples at their monthly visits, and continue these monthly visits to April 2022 (original consent form specified participation for 12 months only, so additional consent is required even from those already providing blood samples to extend follow-up to April 2022).